 If you’re attempting to upgrade an unfinished attic into living space, there are several decisions you’ll need to make as you plan:

 - PEST REMOVAL.
 Your first step should be evicting any critters who call your attic home.
-This requires a professional company, such as Byrd Pest Control.
+This requires a professional company.
 From eliminating current “residents” to removing droppings, you need to clear your attic space properly before you can start.